JiaHaoZhao05/Project-01/README.md

 3 Goombas
 Player to Goombas interaction
 1 win screen at the end of the level
-1 lose screen when dying to goomas or falling out of the map Music and sound effects
+1 lose screen when dying to Goombas or falling out of the map Music and sound effects
 1 menu screen